janbalangue/GifTastic/README.md

 # GifTastic

 With **GifTastic**, you can search for gifs, then display and animate them with a click!
+This is a mobile-responsive app, so feel free to try it on a phone or tablet!

 * You can search for gifs.
 Type into the search text box and then click **Add button**.
 The button will immediately be added.
 * To display gifs, click one of the gif buttons at the top.